The Huts > Summit Huts Association > Francie’s Cabin

 We strongly suggest that someone in every group be experienced in evaluating avalanche and snow stability hazards and practicing prudent backcountry and winter mountain travel techniques.
 For up-to-date avalanche information for all of Colorado, visit the website for the Colorado Avalanche Information Center (CAIC).
 Another excellent resource is the Forest Service National Avalanche Center website.
 While this site doesn’t have local forecasts, it does have a wealth of information on backcountry travel in avalanche terrain and snow science, as well as tutorials on some basic skills and snow science.

 We recommend that you start checking the Colorado Avalanche Information Center (CAIC) website regularly before your trip to see how conditions are evolving.
 Study your maps to see what type of terrain you will be traveling through to see if there are alternative routes that might be feasible if snow stability conditions deteriorate.
-During most of the winter, travel to the huts, other than those in the Braun Hut System, is possible with a relatively minor degree of risk.
+During most of the winter, travel to the huts, other than those in the Braun Hut System and the Friends’ Hut, is possible with a relatively minor degree of risk.
 However, if your trip falls within a period or cycle of high or extreme instability, you must make the decision of whether or not to go.
 The huts are not closed for avalanche hazard reasons.